 - Environment awareness and conservation

 The goal of the O.L.T. program is to develop knowledgeable, highly skilled, and effective leaders to work as Guides for UCLA Recreation.
 Our overall mission is to serve the UCLA community by providing an avenue to foster an appreciation for the outdoors while emphasizing safety, environmental awareness, personal growth, group bonding, and experiential education.

-Students admitted into the new training class will attend a 9-day backcountry training trip just prior to the start of Fall quarter (September 11-20, 2015).
+Students admitted into the new training class will attend a 9-day backcountry training trip just prior to the start of Fall quarter.
 This training trip sets the tone for the admitted class with outdoor skill seminars and team bonding.
 Every quarter (excluding summer) the first two weekends are dedicated to additional training trips, like rock climbing and anchor setting, snowshoeing, or canoeing.
 Guides are also expected to attend the weekly meetings, Wednesdays at 7pm, where additional skill seminars, program planning, and trip debriefings are held.
 Additionally, each guide is expected to pay monetary dues at the start of each academic year, to contribute to training trip funding.
 Throughout each quarter, most guides will work in teams of 3-4 to lead 1-2 outdoor trips for participant groups of up to 12 people.
 The pay range for guides depends on their experience and advancement within the program.
 Students of the OLT are encouraged to develop their skills and advance from a Trainee, to a Secondary Guide, to a Primary Guide.
 This is an in-depth, advanced program, and as such, Guides are expected to work and train within the program for a minimum of 2 years.